sigstore-conformance/extremely-dangerous-public-oidc-beacon/README.md

 originating from them must not be trusted for anything except testing purposes.

 Because GitHub workflow scheduling is best-effort, the published token may sometimes be expired for a while.
-Users may want to retry a little later in these cases (the provided GitHub Action handles this).
+Users may want to retry a little later in these cases like the provided GitHub Action does.

 [conformance testing]: https://github.com/sigstore/sigstore-conformance